HMS Bonaventure (F139): Pacific theatre

 Bonaventure's departure was initially delayed, and in January she embarked six XE type submarines.
 She left the United Kingdom on 21 February, sailing for Australia via the Panama Canal.
 After going through the canal, she crossed the Pacific, arriving at Pearl Harbor on 7 March.
 The attitude of the United States Navy was discouraging, and the use of midget submarines was not looked on with much enthusiasm.
 Bonaventure arrived at Brisbane on 27 April and received approval to move nearer to the operational area and to approach the local US Navy authorities.
 She subsequently sailed to Townsville, Queensland in May, where a visit was made by a senior officer of the 14th Flotilla to the US Navy Base at Subic Bay.
-The Americans remained sceptical and suggested that Bonaventure be converted to perform a wider support role.
+The Americans remained skeptical and suggested that Bonaventure be converted to perform a wider support role.
 On 31 May the proposal was made to use midget submarines to cut Japanese underwater telegraph cables.

 Bonaventure was transferred to Hervey Bay, Queensland in June, and then to an area south of Townsville, to prepare for the cable cutting operations.
 She carried out extensive training and experiments off the coast of Mon Repos using a disused telegraph cable between Australia and New Caledonia.
 During these exercises, two divers (Lt Bruce Enzer and Lt Bruce Carey) died after suffering oxygen poisoning.
 After the operational targets had been selected, Bonaventure sailed to Labuan, Borneo.
 Throughout July she prepared for three operations.
 Operation Struggle aimed to place limpet mines on the Japanese cruisers Myōkō and Takao, based at Singapore with the 10th Fleet.
 Operation Foil aimed to cut telegraph cables off Lamma Island, Hong Kong, and Operation Sabre was intended to cut telegraph cables at Cap St Jacques, off Saigon.
 These cables were vital to Japanese signal security as radio signals could be deciphered by US code breakers.

 The operations began on 26 July.
 HMS Stygian towed XE3 and HMS Spark towed XE1 for Operation Struggle.
 Takao was badly damaged, sinking to the seabed, but the attack on Myōkō failed.
 For Operation Sabre, HMS Spearhead towed XE4, which succeeded in cutting two cables and bringing sections back to Bonaventure.
 Operation Foil was undertaken with HMS Maidstone, based at Subic Bay, as the depot ship.
 HMS Selene towed XE5, but the tow failed part way through the voyage.
 XE5 was able to reach the target under her own power and succeeded in severing the cable.
 The submarines returned in tow to Bonaventure on 3, 4 and 5 August.
 Bonaventure's last activity before the end of the war was to sail to Sydney from Labuan on 20 August.